...

 Conclusion: Mastering the 4 Basics of Skincare

-Now that you know what the 4 basics of skincare are, you’re ready to create a routine that keeps your skin healthy, glowing, and protected.
-These four steps—cleansing, exfoliating, moisturizing, and sun protection—are foundational for everyone, no matter your skin type.
+Now that you know the 4 basics of skincare, you’re ready to build out a routine that will help keep your skin healthy, glowing, and protected.
+These four steps — cleansing, exfoliating, moisturizing and sun protection — are core to everyone’s (effective) routine, regardless of your skin type.
 Remember, consistency is key!

-• Cleansing removes impurities and preps your skin for other products.
+• A cleansing removes dirt and helps prepare your skin for any other products.

-• Moisturizing hydrates and strengthens your skin’s natural barrier.
+• Hydrating and strengthening your skin’s natural barrier.

 • Sun Protection is essential to prevent sun damage and premature aging.